Yao Yang

 Overview

 Our group focuses on developing multimodal operando electron microscopy and synchrotron based X-ray methods to address grand challenges in probing chemical dynamics of energy materials at solid-liquid interfaces across multiple spatiotemporal scales.
 We are pushing and defining the frontier of operando electrochemical liquid-cell scanning transmission electron microscopy (EC-STEM), equipped with four-dimensional (4D) STEM, to interrogate dynamic structural evolution of electrocatalysts at the atomic scale.
-Our group and labs will open in July 2024 for recruiting graduate students and postdoctoral researchers.
+Our group is now open for recruiting graduate/undergraduate students and postdoctoral/visiting fellows.

 For inquiries, you can reach out via yaoyang@cornell.edu